Googleplex: Google campus

-Since 2007 the site has featured a series of solar panels covering the rooftops of eight buildings and two solar carports, and capable of producing 1.6 megawatts of electricity.
+Since 2017, solar panels cover the rooftops of eight buildings and two solar carports, capable of producing 1.6 megawatts of electricity.
 At the time of installation, Google believed it to be the largest in the United States among corporations.
-The panels provide the power needed for 30% of the peak electricity demand in their solar-powered buildings.
+The panels provide the power for 30% of the peak electricity demand in their solar-powered buildings.

-Four 100kW Bloom Energy Servers were shipped to Google in July 2008, making Google the first customer of Bloom Energy.
+Four 100kW Bloom Energy Servers were shipped to Google in July 2008, as the first customer of Bloom Energy.